ahmed-shariff/ahmed-shariff.github.io/posts/2023-11-03-sw-4-research.md

 ![full pipeline](/assets/2023-11-03/full-setup.jpg)

+Most of what I am talking about here will not be much of a surprise for anyone with a software engineering background.
+But once you start to dig in, even with the SE experience, you tend to miss stuff.

 As of writing this article, this is how I am approaching projects.
 As with anything else, it's always evolving.